Probiotics are a lot like Batman.

 When you’ve got too much, this causes an imbalance that results in negative symptoms like allergies, stomach problems, fatigue, or worse.

 Probiotics are one of your best weapons in the battle for control of your gut because different strains have the ability to either produce or degrade histamine.
 This is a strain-specific feature, so some will help by degrading histamine and others will hurt by producing it.
+(This works completely differently than our histamine blocking DAO supplement (also here from Amazon).

 In that way, they’re like a complex.